Charles C. W. Cooke: Political views and commentary

 Writing in the National Review in June 2021, Cooke confirmed earlier reporting by Maggie Haberman of The New York Times that Donald Trump was telling associates he would be reinstated as president by August.
 He wrote, in part, "The scale of Trump's delusion is quite startling.
 This is not merely an eccentric interpretation of the facts or an interesting foible, nor is it an irrelevant example of anguished post-presidency chatter.
 It is a rejection of reality, a rejection of law, and, ultimately, a rejection of the entire system of American government.

 Personal life

 Cooke lives in Florida with his wife and two sons.
 Although his wife and children are Catholic, Cooke describes himself as an atheist.
-Cooke is a fluent French speaker and a self-confessed Francophile.
+He is a fluent French speaker and a self-confessed Francophile.